 Eventually I ordered some more powerful gate drivers: TC4452 (non-inverting) and TC4451 (inverting).
 They were drop-in replacements for the TC4420.

-It’s very apparent that the new gate driver handles the MOSFET’s much better.
-I didn’t bother testing the inverting driver with these results.
+It’s very apparent that the new TC4452 gate driver handles the MOSFET’s much better.
+I didn’t bother testing the inverting driver after seeing these results.
 The pull-down resistors are still in place, but I’m not sure if they’re necessary anymore.
-However, there seems to be some ringing.
+However there now seems to be some ringing.
 Based on this application note from ON Semiconductor, it’s probably because I didn’t include a gate resistor, gate clamping diodes, or ferrite bead.
 Eventually I will experiment with adding these components and post the results.

 Below is the gate driver output (Vgs) on the left and capacitor voltage on the right.
 The transistor’s response to the gate driver looks good.
 I can’t explain why the 500-ns pulse lasts 1 μs and the 1-μs pulse lasts 1.5 μs, while the 2-μs and 4-μs pulses are very close to 2 μs and 4 μs respectively.
 I’ve recently calibrated the flash durations by adjusting the number of NOP delays in the firmware and checking with the oscilloscope.